-- 10.7 In the event that the Bank of Canada is of the view that there is or has been unusual trading activity in a Government of Canada security for a persistent period of time, the Bank may require government securities distributors to disclose the names and activities of customers involved in such trading. - 10.8 Government securities distributors are required to make available real-time information on fixed-income prices and yields.
-Government securities distributors may also, from time to time, be required to (i) report secondary market trading; and (ii) provide detailed issue-specific trading reports to the Bank of Canada.
-The purpose of such reports will typically be to clarify the reasons for specific securities to trade in the cash and repo markets at prices divergent from issues of similar maturity. - 10.9 The Department of Finance and the Bank of Canada can, at their discretion, investigate whether activity has contravened auction rules.
-If the Department of Finance or Bank of Canada suspects that there may have been an attempt to manipulate the market for Government of Canada securities, the Department of Finance or the Bank of Canada may: (i) notify the appropriate regulatory authorities; (ii) refer such incidents to IIROC for investigation of possible violations of its Rule 2800, the Code of Conduct for IIROC-Regulated Firms Trading in Wholesale Domestic Debt Markets; and (iii) sell securities from the Bank of Canada's portfolio.
+- 8.11 In the event that the Bank of Canada is of the view that there is or has been unusual trading activity in a Government of Canada security for a persistent period of time, the Bank may require government securities distributors to disclose the names and activities of customers involved in such trading. - 8.12 The Department of Finance and the Bank of Canada can, at their discretion, investigate whether activity has contravened auction rules.
+If the Department of Finance or Bank of Canada suspects that there may have been an attempt to manipulate the market for Government of Canada securities, the Department of Finance or the Bank of Canada may: (i) notify the appropriate regulatory authorities; (ii) refer such incidents to IIROC for investigation of possible violations of its Rule 2800, the Code of Conduct for Corporation Dealer Member Firms Trading in Wholesale Domestic Debt Markets; and (iii) sell securities from the Bank of Canada's portfolio.
 The Government of Canada can, at its discretion, re-open an issue outside the timetable provided by the Quarterly Bond Schedule and the usual cycle for treasury bill issuance.